JackSzwergold/Writing/memories/The Time I Shoplifted from Speedway Drugs.md

 I buzzed the buzzer and my dad let me in.
 I was so in the moment after that shoplifting escapade I completely forgot that I had those packs of toys in my hand as my dad opened the apartment door and I headed inside.

 “What are those?” my dad asked.
 “Where did you get them?” he added.
-I stood their and paused for a second and said, “I got them from some friends,” I said.
-“I traded some stuff for them,” I added.
+I stood there and paused for a second and said, “I got them from some friends,” I said.
+“I traded some stuff for them,” I nervously added.

 He looked at me and accepted what I said at face value but was clearly not that convinced.
 But he didn’t take them away from me.